School-Based Mental Health Support

 - Prevention & Wellness Programs – Our wellness initiatives focus on proactive strategies to build coping skills, resilience, and a positive school culture.

-With partnerships with MindPeace and 1N5, we believe that supporting students’ mental health is essential to their success in and beyond the classroom.
+With partnerships with MindPeace, Catalyst Counseling, LLC, and 1N5, we believe that supporting students’ mental health is essential to their success in and beyond the classroom.
 We encourage open conversations about mental wellness and strive to ensure that every student has access to the support they need.

 988 Suicide & Crisis Lifeline